Anon-Planet/thgtoa/docs/guide/index.md

 Consider checking the <https://github.com/aforensics/HiddenVM> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/aforensics/HiddenVM)</sup> project for Tails.

-This project is a clever idea of a one-click self-contained VM solution that you could store on an encrypted disk using plausible deniability[^311] (see [The Whonix route:] first chapters and also for some explanations about Plausible deniability, as well as the [How to securely delete specific files/folders/data on your HDD/SSD and Thumb drives:] section at the end of this guide for more understanding).
+This project is a clever idea of a one-click self-contained VM solution that you could store on an encrypted disk using plausible deniability[^311] (see [The Whonix route](#the-whonix-route) first chapters and also for some explanations about Plausible deniability, as well as the [How to securely delete specific files/folders/data on your HDD/SSD and Thumb drives:] section at the end of this guide for more understanding).

 This would allow the creation of a hybrid system mixing Tails with the Virtualization options of the Whonix route in this guide.